cscheid/rgithub/README.md

 Hello there - unfortunately I don't have time to maintain this project anymore.
 If you're interested in taking over, send me an email and I'm happy to help with the transition.

+If you're a user of this library, consider switching to [gh](https://github.com/r-lib/gh/) or [ghapi3](https://github.com/coatless/ghapi3), which are both newer and more actively maintained.

 ## Intro

 These are bindings for the Github web service API as of version 3.
 For